valery1707/koog/docs/docs/single-run-agents.md

 ## Prerequisites

 - You have a valid API key from the LLM provider used to implement an AI agent.
-For a list of all available providers, see [Overview](index.md).
+For a list of all available providers, see [LLM providers](llm-providers.md).

 !!! tip
     Use environment variables or a secure configuration management system to store your API keys.